 Version Number: The version number consists of a major and minor field.
 The major and minor fields combine to form the number that indicates the format number of the current specification itself.
-For example, specification number 1.2 (this version) would contain 1 in the major field and 2 in the minor field.
+For example, specification number 1.2 would contain 1 in the major field and 2 in the minor field.

 System Identifier: The version 1.0 specification assumes that LAS files are exclusively generated as a result of collection by a hardware sensor.
-Version 1.1 recognizes that files often result from extraction, merging or modifying existing data files.
+Subsequent versions recognize that files often result from extraction, merging or modifying existing data files.
 Thus System ID becomes:

 Generating Agent System ID

-Hardware system String identifying hardware (e.g. "ALTM

-1210" or "ALS50"
+Hardware system String identifying hardware (e.g. "ALTM 1210" or "ALS50"

 Merge of one or more files "MERGE"

 Modification of a single file "MODIFICATION"

 Extraction from one or more files "EXTRACTION"

-Reprojection, rescaling, warping, etc. "TRANSFORMATION"

-Some other operation "OTHER" or a string up to 32 characters

-identifying the operation